ghosthunter15/Mkpass/README.md

 * Note.. in testing!

 Mkpass let's you make a password hash.
-Give ia a password and get a hash back.
+Give a password and get a hash back.